-Before you can create a remix contract, the track must first be added to a main artist Contract In as the remixer's royalties will be added as an expense to the main artist.
+IMPORTANT - Before you can create a remix contract, the track must first be added to the main artist's Contract as the remixer's royalties will be added as an expense to the main artist.

-You have the option on this remix contract for the calculation mode to be based on either Artist Share or on Gross.
+You have the option on a remix contract for the calculation mode to be based on either Artist Share or on Gross Sales.

-If Artist Share is selected, the share that is allocated to the remixer depends on the licensor share that you defined on the main artist contract in.
+If Artist Share is selected, the share that is allocated to the remixer depends on the licensor share that you defined on the main artist contract.

 For example, if you set the main Contract In up so royalties are split 50/50 between the label and the licensors, then you set the remix contract up as 50%, this means the remixer will receive 50% of the licensor share (50% of 50% = 25%)

-If Gross is selected, the share allocated to the remixer is dependant on 100% of gross sales.
+If Gross is selected, the share allocated to the remixer is dependent on 100% of gross sales.

 Label 25%, Artist 25%, Remixer 50%.